jedevc/buildx/docs/guides/cache/registry.md

   --cache-from type=registry,ref=<registry>/<cache-image>
 ```

-`--cache-to` options:
+Common parameters:

+- `ref`: full address and name of the cache image that you want to import or
+  export.

+Parameters for `--cache-to`:

 - `mode`: specify cache layers to export (default: `min`), see
   [cache mode](./index.md#cache-mode)
-- `ref`: full address and name of the cache image that you want to export.
 - `oci-mediatypes`: whether to use OCI media types in exported manifests
   (default `true`, since BuildKit `v0.8`), see
   [OCI media types](./index.md#oci-media-types)